shaik1002/biggitlabbomb/doc/administration/housekeeping.md

 simultaneously on multiple nodes.

-If a scheduled housekeeping run reaches the `duration` specified, the running tasks are gracefully canceled.
+If a scheduled housekeeping run reaches the `duration` specified, the running tasks are gracefully cancelled.
 On subsequent scheduled housekeeping runs, Gitaly randomly shuffles the repository list to process.

 The following snippet enables daily background repository maintenance starting at